 The measurement of fibrous inorganic particles with WHO dimensions is carried out according to VDI 3492 or at workplaces according to DGUV-Information 213-546.
-However, both methods are not suitable for determining the concentration of airborne WHO fibers because they do not cover nanoscale fibrous materials.
+However, both methods are not suitable for determining the concentration of airborne nanoscale WHO fibers.
 Both methods only count fibers down to a diameter of 0.2 μm.
 That is why the BAuA in the BMBF project nanoGRAVUR together with the Institute for Occupational Safety of the German Social Accident Insurance (IFA) and the Swiss Accident Insurance Institute (SUVA) laid the foundations for a new measurement and evaluation procedure for nanoscale fibrous materials.
 In particular, the need to extend the previously limited counting range of VDI 3492 and DGUV Information 213-546 at least down to a fiber diameter of 0.02 μm was emphasized.

 At the same time, the project will provide important information on possible exposures to activities involving CNT, and an assessment of exposures to CNTs will be possible for the first time in relation to the 10,000 F / m³ assessment scale.